yift/findit/docs/syntax/expressions/list.md

 # List creation (`[]`)

-To create a list, one can use the `[<item>, <item>, ...]` syntax, where the items of the list must be the same type.
+To create a list, you can use the `[<item>, <item>, ...]` syntax, where the items of the list must be the same type.
 The items can be dynamic.

 For example: